Meet the Makers Profile: MM Clay

 Keenan makes all of her pieces by hand, turning out stunning, truly one of a kind pieces.
-Her tableware can be found in nearby San Francisco hotspots including The Progress, Goose and Gander, Bird Dog and (opening this spring) Bellota, Wildhawk, and Night Bird.
+Her tableware can be found in nearby San Francisco hotspots including The Progress, Goose and Gander, Bird Dog, Bellota, Wildhawk, and Night Bird.
 Keenan has also produced custom designs for numerous homes in the bay area as well as exhibited her work at numerous galleries and stores throughout the country.
 The production of her beautiful pottery combines creativity, patience, and endurance.
 She creates all of her pieces in her own studio in Hayes Valley, San Francisco.

 What inspired you to start your biz and how did it take shape?